top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/20_probability_basics.md

 ### The Gaussian Distribution {#gaussian}

 In mobile robotics we use the Gaussian, or normal, distribution a lot.

+Comment: The banana distribution is the official distribution in robotics! - AC

 The 1-D Gaussian distribution pdf is given by:

 \begin{equation}